henrik42/solo/README.md

 * __rlwrap/nREPL client__: since Leiningen has nREPL server &
-  __client__ built-in, you can use `repl :connect` to start a REPL that is connected remotely to the nREPL server port 7888 from above (so you're running two Leiningen JVMs for this).
+  __client__ built-in, you can use `repl :connect` to start a REPL that is connected remotely to the nREPL server port 7888 from above (so you're running two Leiningen JVMs at the same time for this).
 Note that you don't even need the git workspace (i.e. `project.clj`) for this -- you just need Leiningen.

         $ rlwrap lein repl :connect 7888
         Connecting to nREPL at 127.0.0.1:7888